lirenjie95/manytasks/README.md

 - [x] Support for init a config
 - [x] Support for showing the results

-**2019.12.11**, About one year later, after submitting my ACL 2020 paper, I add some new features to the tool.
+**2019.12.11**, About one year later, after submitting my ACL 2020 paper (accepted!), I add some new features to the tool.
 Good luck~

 - [x] Use `.hjson` (<https://hjson.org/>) instead of `.json` for configuration, since `.hjson` is more human-readable which allows comments and missing/trailing commas
 - [x] Ask the user for overriding existing logs